Welcome to the Kractal Project

 Introduction

-The Kractal Project is a non-partisan, informal and experimental conceptual systems design and prototyping activity, examining the productivity and future operation of the socio-economic system as we enter the digital age of human development.
+The Kractal Project is a non-partisan, informal and experimental conceptual systems design and prototyping activity, examining the productivity and future operation of the socio-economic system as we progress more deeply into the digital age of human civilisation.

 Chris Sampson

-Understanding this dilemma in specific domain/community instances will help us to plan, design and experiment with new knowledge-sharing and collaborative systems and instrumentation needed in human society.
+Understanding this dilemma in specific domain/community instances will help us to plan, design and experiment with new knowledge-sharing, collaborative systems and socio-economic instrumentation needed in human society.

-The aim of the Kractal project is to establish a systemic, adaptive mechanism for gradual, adaptive change to a higher functioning, radically more productive and sustainable socio-economic system which continuously optimises toward socio-environmental balance at each scale, enabling an experimental pathway to a sustainable future for all communities.
+The aim of the Kractal project is to establish a systemic, adaptive mechanism for gradual, ‘complex adaptive change’ to a higher functioning, radically more productive and sustainable socio-economic system which continuously optimises toward socio-environmental balance at each scale, across all fields of human endeavour, enabling a collective and measurable pathway to peaceful, prosperous and sustainable futures for all communities.

-My research is taking a step back to look at how this overall macro issue could be managed into the future, through improved harnessing of modern digital technologies and advances in our understanding of systems thinking, complexity and human behaviour across all aspects of society.
+The Kractal project is taking a step back to look at how this overall macro issue could be managed, through improved harnessing of modern digital technologies and advances in our understanding of systems thinking, complexity and human behaviour across all aspects of society.

-A key part of this research is the re-imagination of the public service and private industry apparatus from an existing, industrial-age-designed, siloed approach, to a new collaborative and systemic ‘team of teams’ model facilitated through a public digital platform, enabling the orchestration and knowledge-sharing needed to effectively and efficiently manage socio-economic activity in an environment of growing complexity and constant change.
+A key part of this project is the re-imagination of the public service and private industry apparatus from an existing, industrial-age-designed, siloed approach, to a new collaborative and systemic ‘ecosystem of ecosystems’ model facilitated through a public digital platform, enabling the orchestration and knowledge-sharing needed to drive mass-personalisation of services and efficiently ‘join up’ socio-economic activity in an environment of growing complexity and constant change.

-The research project is structured into three main themes:
+The project is structured into three main themes:

-• Understanding the problem – the slow-burning platform of industrial-age socio-economics and government
+• Understanding the problem – where are we now? – the slow-burning platform of industrial-age socio-economics and government

-• Future Vision – how advances in technology and our understanding of systems thinking might power a brighter future
+• Future Vision – where do we want to get to? – how advances in technology and our understanding of complexity might power a brighter future

-• The Kractal Framework – a proposed approach to digital age socio-economic transformation
+• The Kractal Framework – how might we get there? – a proposed approach to digital age socio-economic transformation

-I hope to stimulate discussion and collaboration across social sciences, information sciences and other fields to create a sustainable, peaceful and prosperous future for all communities.
+I hope to stimulate discussion and collaboration across social sciences, information sciences and other fields to create a collective pathway to sustainable, peaceful and prosperous future for all communities.

 I will be adding more content to this blog over time and establishing an interactive discussion forum.
 For more information please contact me here.